 During the initial reporting period, we have also come to understand that we have much yet to learn regarding labour standards and human rights in the countries outside the EU and North America in our supply chain.
 We will be taking steps in the forthcoming financial year to increase our knowledge and understanding of labour standards in those countries, looking at implementing various measures to identify and mitigate risk and building on the approach deployed to ensure that we operate, as far as possible free from enforced labour, human trafficking and slavery.

-Over the past two and a half years we have:
+Over the past three and a half years we have:

 In developing our response to, understanding and support of, the aims and requirements of the Act, going forward we will over the next 18 months:

-- Conduct on site audits (where appropriate, with qualified, independent 3rd party auditors) of our supply chain as appropriate and necessary to identify compliance gaps, validate human trafficking and slavery prevention practices and to build and improve the capability of those suppliers to avoid human trafficking and slavery issues
+Conduct audits (where appropriate, with qualified, independent 3rd party auditors) f our supply chain as appropriate and necessary to identify compliance gaps, validate human trafficking and slavery prevention practices and to build and improve the capability of those suppliers to avoid human trafficking and slavery issues

 In adopting these steps, we believe this will help to develop our effectiveness at mitigating human trafficking and promoting anti-slavery.